sagol-python-for-neuroscientists/textbook-public/assignment5/README.md

 # Homework Assignment #5

-## Date: 20-05-2019
+## Date: 21-05-2019
 ## Due date: 03-06-2019, 15:00

 **Do not change the signature (definition) of the functions in the exercise.**

 **Tests are run with `pytest`.**

-The data available in `data.json` is a table of participants in a questionnaire-type experiment that was conducted.
+The data available in `data.json` is a table of participants in a questionnaire-type experiment.
 The data is mostly fine, but upon a closer inspection you may identify a few missing\corrupt values here and there.
+Our goal is to clean the data and analyze the results.
 Define a class that have several methods that process the given data.
-The first two are:
+The first are:

 ```python
 class QuestionnaireAnalysis: